geraldarthur/panopticon/README.md

 ## Requirements
 * You have a Mongo DB instance running on the standard port.
 * You have a database named ```apps```.
+* You have a working Python and Virtualenv rig running, viz: http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html.

 ## Bootstrap
 * Clone the project and setup your virtualenv.